There are probably a number of you out there like me that came across a work at home opportunity that appeared to be what you wanted.

 They even placed the amount of pay that a lot of us tend to look for right away because no one wants to apply for a job that they feel may not be worth their time.

 As you can see in the image above, the pay is $2 – $70 to complete surveys along with the wording “Entry hourly pay that is $18 – $24 an hour”.

-So what people are going to do is “apply” and from there they will find out what is really happening.
+So what some people might do is “apply,” and from there, they will find out what is happening.

 What Happens When You “Apply”

 You get to a page where they ask for your,